-EXARC is the international organisation of Archaeological Open-Air Museums (AOAM) and Experimental Archaeology.
-EXARC is a network of professionals, those in archaeological open-air museums as well as in experimental archaeology.
+EXARC is the global network of professionals for those active in archaeological open-air museums as well as in experimental archaeology, ancient technology and interpretation.
 We exchange experience, tips & tricks and best practice and are working on better quality for the people involved, their (experimental) work and archaeological open-air museums in general.

+EXARC cooperates with several organisations which are important to our members.
+These include ICOM, the International Council of Museums, but also NEMO and REARC to mention just a few.
 EXARC members form a mutually supportive network.
 Small as well as large scale cooperation within the association are organised individually to ensure a better success.
 Since its beginning, EXARC has initiated a number of international projects, some of which were funded by the European Union.
 New ideas are developed continuously and are discussed by the members of EXARC.
-You can read about our present cooperation projects online.
+EXARC also joins projects with non-EXARC members if these help us in any of our four themes.
+You can read about our present cooperation projects here.

 As of 2012, the Dutch Tax Service (Belastingdienst) has granted to EXARC Cultural ANBI status.
 The Dutch abbreviation ANBI means Algemeen Nut Beogende Instellingen (Institution Aimed at the Common Good) refers to charitable, religious, humanistic, cultural and scientific institutions whose mission and operations are deemed by the Tax Service overwhelmingly to serve the Common Good.